kailash-manasarovar/statement/docs/timeline/2024/september.md

 ![pic]( ../../content/images/targeted-women/39-margaret-thatcher.png )

-- I believe this message relates to top-secret information (that most of the Labour Party in East Finchley know about) that my father gave Domingo Lopez Cano and his gang in 2014, and by extension Hazel Smith and the British porn gangs; unless they already knew via the Red Lion pub connection from 1989, which is also likely.
+- I believe this message relates to top-secret information (that most of the Labour Party in East Finchley know about) that my father gave Domingo Lopez Cano and his gang in 2014, and by extension Hazel Smith and the British porn gangs; unless they already knew via the Red Lion pub connection from 1989, which is also not unlikely.
+- Regardless of how this woman has been misused by the porn-gangs, who is she?

 ##### 15.